-No legal rules or case law exists to deal with situation of multiple discrimination.
-The Commission for Protection against Discrimination starts its work on 01 January 2011, so there is no case law on multiple discrimination until the cut off date of this report.

-e) How have multiple discrimination cases involving one of Art.
+No further legal rules or case law exists to deal with situation of multiple discrimination.
+The Commission for Protection against Discrimination started its work on 01 January 2011.36 e) How have multiple discrimination cases involving one of Art.
 19 TFEU grounds and gender been adjudicated by the courts (regarding the burden of proof and the award of potential higher damages)?
 Have these cases been treated under one single ground or as multiple discrimination cases?